 Your home may be cramp and small; you may have a large family roaming around at all times (which can sometimes be seen as unprofessional), or you may have an unkempt home office.
 Whatever the case, there are still some viable options to consider when trying to determine an alternate location or meeting spot.

 Here some of the best places to meet clients when you work from home; continue reading below.

 1. Coffee Shop

-The reason why dinner meetings are not suggested is that experts say dinner is typically seen as more “formal,” which can create an uncomfortable and stressful experience for some parties— especially if the client/investor feels awkward participating in small talk for example.
-Always remember to save your receipts and include the date and matters of business discussed—small business owners can get tax deductions for business-related meals.
-If you do not want to be surrounded by a bunch of people while you eat you can even try to rent out a restaurant's banquet room.
+The reason why dinner meetings are not suggested is that experts say dinner is typically seen as more “formal,” which can create an uncomfortable and stressful experience for some parties— especially if the client feels awkward participating in small talk, for example.
+Remember to save your receipts and include the date and matters of business discussed—small business owners can get tax deductions for business-related meals.
+If you do not want to be surrounded by a bunch of people while you eat, you can even try to rent out a restaurant’s banquet room.
 Even some inexpensive restaurants like Panera Bread have banquet rooms you can reserve.